dcdpr/did-btc1/chapters/Terminology.md

 : A member of a ::Beacon Cohort::, typically a DID controller, that controls cryptographic keys required to partially authorize spends from a ::Beacon Address::.

+: A JSON object that maps **did:btc1** identifiers to ::Content Identifiers:: (CIDs) that identify ::BTC1 Updates:: for the identified DID.
+DID Update Bundles are announced by CIDAggregate Beacons.

 Merkle Tree